“Hidden Ivy” Psychological Consultation was so named due to the rich associations the concept evokes for me.

 So close to the earth (and possibly some very puzzled vermin), I remember the smell of the ivy – a robust earthy smell with a slight tang, reminiscent of Sumatra coffee grounds.
-When I think back on my childhood, ivy conjures a time of playfulness, creativity (making a pool where none existed) and simple joy.
+When I think back on my childhood, ivy conjures a time of playfulness, creativity and simple joy.

 At the same time, ivy has a dark side.
 It can overtake life, choke it out, and become, in a moment, the backdrop of a scene of decay and decrepitude.
 As any gardener can attest, it can be a ruthless enemy to the variety of other plants around it.
 And as I can attest, a bout with its poisonous cousin is a torture.
-As a Psychologist to soldiers returning from combat deployments, my work at the VA often involves treating indescribable traumas.
+As a Psychologist of warriors returning from combat deployments, my work often involves addressing the impact of indescribable traumas.
 An analogy I often call upon in the healing process is that true recovery requires getting to the deeper roots of trauma, including any number of childhood traumas.

 In addition to some very personal connotations, hidden ivy is also a nod to the Lifestyle Poll, a study of more than 1200 women, mostly Ivy League graduates, that I conducted in 2008.
 Those who participated shared their deepest truths, the stories and often hidden feelings people don’t share in polite society – hence, hidden Ivy.